kargalar/youtube_4k_checker/README_OAuth_Setup.md

 - Everything above, plus:
 - **Remove videos from actual YouTube playlists**
 - Permanent playlist modification
+- Batch removal operations

 ## Important Notes

 ### **Security & Privacy**
 - ✅ OAuth2 credentials are already configured
+- 🔐 Your authentication is stored securely locally
+- 🚪 Use "Logout" to clear authentication
+- ⚠️ Only you can access your playlists

+### **Removal Operations**
+- ❌ **PERMANENT**: YouTube playlist removals cannot be undone
+- ✅ **CONFIRMATION**: App always asks for confirmation before removing
+- 🔄 **BATCH**: You can remove multiple videos at once
+- 📱 **SAFE**: Local list operations don't affect YouTube

+### **Troubleshooting**
+- If authentication fails, try logging out and in again
+- Make sure the playlist is owned by your account for removal
+- Some playlists may be read-only (like "Watch Later")

+## New Features Added

+### 🆕 **Google OAuth2 Integration**
+- Secure authentication with your Google account
+- Persistent login (stays logged in between sessions)
+- Easy logout option

+### 🆕 **YouTube Playlist Management**
+- Remove individual videos from playlists
+- Batch remove multiple selected videos
+- Confirmation dialogs prevent accidental deletions
+- Progress tracking for batch operations

+### 🆕 **Enhanced User Interface**
+- Authentication status indicator
+- Post-copy action options
+- Right-click context menus
+- Improved error handling and user feedback
 - ✅ Authentication is secure via Google's OAuth2 system
 - ✅ Only YouTube scope - no access to other Google services
 - ✅ Credentials are stored locally and encrypted